- Home

 Thyroid cancer symptoms

-- a painless lump in the neck (the lump may grow gradually)
+- a lump or nodule in the neck (which is usually painless, and may grow gradually)

 - trouble swallowing